blitz-js/blitz/packages/generator/templates/app/README.md

 - `blitz.config.js` is for advanced custom configuration of Blitz.
 It extends [`next.config.js`](https://nextjs.org/docs/api-reference/next.config.js/introduction).

-- `jest.config.js` is a file where you can find Jest's configuration.
+- `jest.config.js` contains config for Jest tests.
+You can [customize it if needed](https://jestjs.io/docs/en/configuration).

 - `package.json` contains information about your dependencies and devDependencies.
 If you’re using a tool like `npm` or `yarn`, you won’t have to worry about this much.